segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 ## Can I control what data is sent to my warehouse?

 Yes.
-For those of you who are on Segment's [Business plan](https://segment.com/pricing), you can choose which sources, collections, and properties sync to your data warehouse using [Warehouse Selective Sync](/docs/connections/storage/warehouses/warehouse-syncs/#warehouse-selective-sync).
+Customers on Segment's [Business plan](https://segment.com/pricing) can choose which sources, collections, and properties sync to your data warehouse using [Warehouse Selective Sync](/docs/connections/storage/warehouses/warehouse-syncs/#warehouse-selective-sync).

-Selective Sync helps manage what data is sent to each individual warehouse, allowing you to sync different sets of data from the same source to different warehouses.
+Selective Sync helps manage the data Segment sends to each warehouse, allowing you to sync different sets of data from the same source to different warehouses.

-Once a source, collection or property is disabled, Segment no longer syncs data from that source.
+When you disable a source, collection or property, Segment no longer syncs data from that source.
 Segment won't delete any historical data from your warehouse.
-When a source is re-enabled, Segment syncs all events since the last sync.
+When you re-enable a source, Segment syncs all events since the last sync.
 This doesn't apply when a collection or property is re-enabled.
 Only new data generated after re-enabling a collection or property will sync to your warehouse.

 ## Can we add, tweak, or delete some of the tables?